 Christian regularly lectures and has articles published.
 He is co-author of Frankfurter Kommentar zum Kartellrecht and several other antitrust publications.
 He is active member of the German Association of Antitrust Lawyers.
 He is listed as a leading antitrust lawyer in various publications and rankings (eg, Chambers, GCR, JUVE, The Legal 500 and Wirtschaftswoche).

-Christian joined Baker & McKenzie in 2011 as a partner.
-Prior to that he practised nine years in Freshfields Bruckhaus Deringer's Brussels and Düsseldorf offices.
+Christian joined Baker McKenzie in 2011 as a partner.
+Prior to that, he practised in Freshfields Bruckhaus Deringer's Brussels and Düsseldorf offices.
 Before qualifying as a lawyer, he worked at a major German bank in Frankfurt.
-Christian completed his legal education at the universities of Berlin, Bologna and Goettingen.
+Christian completed his legal education at the universities of Berlin, Bologna and Göttingen.

 The global antitrust and competition group of Baker McKenzie comprises over 300 lawyers and professionals in 44 countries – a broader antitrust network than any other law firm.
 In 2019, Baker McKenzie's global antitrust practice was once again ranked in the top five of Global Competition Review's “Global Elite” ranking.